soorajar0002/MASTER_AND_STUDENT/README.md

    python manage.py runserver
 8. Open a browser window and navigate to http://localhost:8000
-  Now you should have a running instance of the job portal locally,
+  Now you should have a running instance  locally,